No Products in the Cart

 Many snoring mouthpieces can be conveniently purchased online or over-the-counter.
 However, there are a few factors you should consider before trying an anti-snoring mouthpiece:

 Some low-cost mouthpieces may use substandard materials that are uncomfortable – and potentially dangerous – when worn in the mouth.
 Some mouthpieces use a thermal-set material that you boil and then bite to fit and adjust.
 Because the thermal-set material is very soft, it requires a hard outer plastic shell to keep the shape of the mouthpiece and jaw advanced.
 This makes most boil-and-bite mouthpieces stiff and bulky.
 ZQuiet’s small, surprisingly soft mouthpiece is made of medical grade rubber that requires no boiling or impressions to use.
 It was designed by a dentist and has been proven to be safe and effective.

 Some mouthpieces available online may not be approved by the FDA, which is a federal requirement.
 ZQuiet is properly cleared and registered with the FDA.
 We had to prove not only that the material is safe - but also that the product effectively achieves its intended purpose.
 Don’t buy any mouthpiece that isn’t properly registered and listed with the FDA.

 The most reputable vendors will offer a fair and comprehensive return policy.
-At ZQuiet, we stand by our product and give all customers a 30-day Better Sleep Guarantee™.
+At ZQuiet, we stand by our product and give all customers a 60-Day Money Back Guarantee.
 You can return ZQuiet for any reason, no strings attached.

 It’s not unusual to have some questions about snoring mouthpieces!
 Before you decide on a snoring solution, make sure you review our answers to these common questions.
 At ZQuiet, we believe that being a dedicated partner in snoring treatment starts with a commitment to providing our customers with as much information as possible.
 Learn More.